Sharon Louden: Notable works

 Louden has become known for her variety of large-scale installations that use suspended aluminum, fiber optics with glass rods, and colorful vinyl.
 In October 2011, Louden's installation Merge opened at the Weisman Art Museum in Minneapolis, Minnesota.
 Merge was created in dialogue with the new addition to the Frank Gehry-designed Weisman Art Museum in Minneapolis, Minnesota.
 The first iteration of Merge was exhibited at the Munson Williams Proctor Institute Museum of Art in 2004 and evolved since then.
 Of Merge, Janet Koplos of Art in America writes "...the energetic Merge, perhaps Louden’s best work to date, clearly succeeds on its own merits and would be satisfying anywhere."

 Upon completion of an exhibition of suspended aluminum in early 2017 entitled, Windows at the Tweed Museum of Art, she was commissioned for a permanent installation using suspended aluminum in the lobby of a public building in Houston, Texas.
-Subsequent iterations ofWindows were completed at the University of Wyoming Museum of Art (2018-2020), Philbrook Museum of Art (2019–2020), a permanent installation in the lobby of a new public building in Oklahoma City, Oklahoma., and in Freedom Tower (Miami) in 2025.
+Subsequent iterations of Windows were completed at the University of Wyoming Museum of Art (2018-2020), Philbrook Museum of Art (2019–2020), a permanent installation in the lobby of a new public building in Oklahoma City, Oklahoma., and in Freedom Tower (Miami) in 2025.

 During the pandemic, she collaborated remotely with art students to create an outdoor installation of colored glass and rock that celebrated the 100th anniversary of Women's Suffrage in the United States, an exhibition that also featured a new animation.

 In the summer 2023 at Breck Create (Breckenridge, CO), she suspended aluminum, placed colored vinyl on the walls and floors, and hung works on paper in an installation that addressed societal barriers historically preventing women and underprivileged from moving forward past obstacles.

 Louden's work is held in major public and private collections including the Whitney Museum of American Art, National Gallery of Art, Neuberger Museum of Art, Arkansas Arts Center, Yale University Art Gallery, Weatherspoon Art Museum, and the Museum of Fine Arts, Houston.
 She has received a grant from the Elizabeth Foundation, New York Foundation for the Arts, and the Ford Foundation and has participated in residencies at the Tamarind Institute, Urban Glass, Art Omi, and The Marie Walsh Sharpe Art Foundation.

 Her work is represented by Engage Projects in Chicago, Signs & Symbols Gallery in New York City, Patrick Heide Contemporary Art in London, Cheryl Numark Art Advisory in Washington, DC, and Holly Johnson Gallery in Dallas, Texas.